St. Catharines: Early history

-The Merritt family arrived after this time, among the later Loyalists to relocate following the American Revolution.
-They were from the Carolinas, New York state and New Brunswick.
-In 1796, Thomas Merritt arrived to build on his relationship with his former Commander and Queen's Ranger, John Graves Simcoe, now the Lieutenant Governor of Upper Canada.
+The Merritt family arrived after this time and was among the later Loyalists to relocate after the American Revolution.
+They were from the Carolinas, New York, and New Brunswick.
+In 1796, Thomas Merritt arrived to build on his relationship with his former Commander and Queen's Ranger, John Graves Simcoe, who was now the Lieutenant Governor of Upper Canada.
 The first Welland Canal was constructed from 1824 to 1833.
-William Hamilton Merritt worked to promote the ambitious venture, both by raising funds and by enlisting government support.
+William Hamilton Merritt worked to promote the ambitious venture by raising funds and enlisting government support.
 The canal established St. Catharines as the hub of commerce and industry for the Niagara Peninsula.
 Merritt played a role in making St. Catharines a centre of abolitionist activity.
-In 1855, the British Methodist Episcopal Church, Salem Chapel was established at the corner of Geneva and North streets, on land granted to the congregation by Merritt in the early 1840s.
-The area became known to refugee slaves from the United States as a place of "refuge and rest"; it was a destination, one of the final stops in Canada on the Underground Railroad for refugee African-American slaves.
-During this time, abolitionist Harriet Tubman lived in St. Catharines.
-By the mid-1850s, the town's population was about six thousand, 800 of whom were of African descent.
+In 1855, the British Methodist Episcopal Church, Salem Chapel; was established at the corner of Geneva and North Streets on land granted to the congregation by Merritt in the early 1840s.
+The area became known to refugee slaves from the United States as a place of "refuge and rest;" it was a destination, one of the final stops in Canada on the Underground Railroad for African-American refugees fleeing slavery.
+The abolitionist Harriet Tubman then lived in St. Catharines.
+By the mid-1850s, the town's population was about 6,000, of whom 800 were of African descent.
 St. Catharines remains an important place in Black Canadian history.

 At an unknown early date, an inn was built by Thomas Adams on the east side of what is now Ontario Street.
 It became a community meeting place, election centre, stagecoach stop, and mail delivery deposit.
-This was preceded by the church and a log school house completed before 1797, all on the east bank of the 12 Mile Creek at the extreme west end of what was known at that time as Main Street.
-This was an extension of the old Iroquois Trail and was renamed St. Paul Street by the settlers and descendant by the mid-19th century.
-Several mills, salt works, numerous retail outlets, a ship building yard, distillery and various other businesses were developed next.
+That had been preceded by the church and a log school house completed before 1797, all on the east bank of the 12 Mile Creek, at the extreme west end of what was then known as Main Street.
+It was an extension of the old Iroquois Trail and was renamed St. Paul Street by the settlers and their descendants by the mid-19th century.
+Later, several mills, salt works, numerous retail outlets, a ship building yard, distillery, and various other businesses were developed.

-Incorporated as a village in 1845, St. Catharines had a population of about 3500 in 1846.
+Incorporated as a village in 1845, St. Catharines had a population of about 3,500 in 1846.
 The primary industry was flour milling.
-Other industry included ship repairs, four grist mills, a brewery, three distilleries, a tannery, a foundry, a machine and pump factory.
+Other industry included ship repairs, four grist mills, a brewery, three distilleries, a tannery, a foundry, a machine, and a pump factory.
 There were a variety of tradesmen, three bank agencies, and eight taverns.
 Stage coaches offered service to other towns and villages.
-There were already six churches or chapels, a post office that received mail daily, a grammar school and a weekly newspaper.
+There were already six churches or chapels, a post office that received mail daily, a grammar school, and a weekly newspaper.

 St. Catharines was incorporated as a city in 1876.
-The city expanded when it annexed Grantham Township, Merritton, and Port Dalhousie.
-There was some westward expansion, which was divided between St. Catharines and Lincoln.
+The city expanded when it annexed Grantham Township, Merritton, and Port Dalhousie in 1961.
+Further westward expansion occurred in 1970, when part of Louth Township was amalgamated into St. Catharines as part of a province-wide move to regional government, extending the city boundary to Fifteen Mile Creek, while the remainder of the township was assigned to Lincoln.